 "A sower went out to sow his seed..."

-In the name of the Father, and the Son, and the Holy Spirit.
+In the name of the Father, and the Son, and the Holy Spirit, One God.
 Amen.

 Christ often taught in parables.
 He told stories because people always like to hear a good story.
 That’s one of the ways we learn, by listening and processing.

 As the Good Teacher, Jesus knew that He couldn't just talk straight, give all the details, to some of the people, they would not be able to understand.
 So He spoon-fed them, so to speak, by telling them parables, by giving examples of what the Kingdom of God might be like.

 So today’s parable talks about the sower who, as he is sowing, is casting seed really wide.
 Some seed falls on the road, some on the rocks, some is eaten by the birds, and then some falls on the good soil and gives fruit.

 As Christ explained to His disciples, the Sower is God, the seed is the Word of God, which is one of the names we use for Jesus Christ.
 And the different ground or soil the seed falls on is – us.